openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 66: Temperature Report Threshold

 Report Threshold in 1/10th of a degree Celcius
-Defines a temperature change threshold where a temperature report is sent regardless of the Report Interval.
+<p&gtDefines a temperature change threshold where a temperature report is sent regardless of the Report Interval.
 This also works if the report interval is disabled.
 The value is given in 1/10 of a degree celsius, and can be in the range 1-127.
-A zero value disables the Threshold.
+A zero value disables the Threshold.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```10```.